PaulQuataert/toets/README.md

 We zullen het nog eens proberen.

-Now we create a conflict
+Now we create a conflict.

+Some simple additions.